WordStar: WordStar for Windows

 Like many other producers of successful DOS applications, WordStar International delayed before deciding to make a version for the commercially successful Windows 3.0.
 The company purchased Legacy, an existing Windows-based word processor, which was altered and released as WordStar for Windows in 1991.
 It was a well-reviewed product and included many features normally only found in more expensive desktop publishing packages.
 However, its delayed launch meant that Microsoft Word had already firmly established itself as the corporate standard during the two previous years.

-Abandonment

-WordStar is abandonware.
-It was last updated in December 1992.

 Notable users

 WordStar was the program of choice for conservative intellectual William F. Buckley, Jr., who used the software to write many works, including his last book.
 His son Christopher Buckley wrote of his father's loyalty to WordStar, despite the increasing difficulty of installing it on newer computers.
 The elder Buckley said of WordStar, "I'm told there are better programs, but I'm also told there are better alphabets".